A brief history of the Eastern Counties Omnibus Company . . .

 Negotiations for the formation of the new company (as yet un-named) were conducted between the United management and Mr J F Heaton for Tilling and BAT and a provisional agreement dated 28th May 1931 stated inter alia that "United shall sell (its eastern area assets) and a new company shall buy..." as at close of business on 30th September 1931.
 The provisional agreement was confirmed as the final agreement on 24th July 1931 and the Eastern Counties Omnibus Company Ltd (ECOC) was then in business with its head office established at 79, Thorpe Road, Norwich.
-(Pictured right: old enamel United Automobile Services yellow timetable case header plate)
+(Pictured right: old enamel United Automobile Services black on yellow timetable case header plate)

 The agreements to transfer PET, Ortona and ECRC to Eastern Counties Omnibus Company were all dated 24th July 1931, but not registered until 23rd October 1931.